robin-hartmann/myfs-test/README.md

 ### With VS Code

 This project includes task definitions for Visual Studio Code.
-Just open the parent folder of the `package.json` file in VS Code and then run the task `Run tests`.
+Just open the folder containing the `package.json` file in VS Code and then run the task `Run tests`.

 ## Debugging with VS Code